Bhastrika Pranayama for Warmth

 - If you experience any giddiness, stop the practice, take rest and do normal breathing.

-- Bhastrika can be done both in the morning and evening in winter.
+- This pranayama can be done both in the morning and evening in winter.
 In summer, do it in the morning only.